Biktarvy® (BIC/FTC/TAF)

 BIC/FTC/TAF is indicated as a complete regimen for the treatment of HIV-1 infection in adults and pediatric patients weighing ≥14 kg:

-• to replace the current ARV regimen in those who are virologically suppressed (HIV-1 RNA <50 c/mL) on a stable ARV regimen with no known or suspected substitutions associated with resistance to BIC or tenofovir.
+• to replace the current ARV regimen in those who are VS (HIV-1 RNA <50 c/mL) on a stable ARV regimen with no known or suspected substitutions associated with resistance to BIC or TFV.

-In an openlabel study, the safety and efficacy of BIC/FTC/TAF treatment were evaluated in three cohorts of virologically suppressed children and adolescents living with HIV-1.2,3
+In an openlabel study, Study 1474, the safety and efficacy of BIC/FTC/TAF treatment were evaluated in four cohorts of infants, children, and adolescents living with HIV-1.2-4

 • In Cohorts 1 and 2, PK results were either similar to those seen in adults, or differences were not considered clinically significant.
-Through Week 96, 5 Grade 3/4 AEs were reported, and 1 participant experienced an AE that led to study drug discontinuation.
-Virologic suppression was maintained across both cohorts with no treatmentemergent resistance through Week 96.2,3
+Through Week 96, five Grade 3/4 AEs were reported, and 1 participant experienced an AE that led to study drug discontinuation.
+Virologic suppression was maintained across both cohorts (99%; 95/96), with no treatmentemergent resistance through Week 96.2,3

-• In Cohort 3, participants were treated with low-dose BIC/FTC/TAF (30/120/15 mg) STR, and BIC, FTC, and TAF exposures (AUCτ) in this population were generally consistent with the ranges of exposures observed in adults.
+• In Cohort 3, participants were treated with BIC/FTC/TAF 30/120/15 mg STR, and BIC, FTC, and TAF exposures (AUCτ) in this population were generally consistent with the ranges of exposures observed in adults.
 Of the 22 participants who were included in this analysis, 18 experienced AEs of any grade through Week 48.
 No AEs were Grade 3 or 4, were serious, or led to study drug discontinuation.
-Virologic suppression was maintained through Week 96 in all participants.4
+Virologic suppression was maintained through Week 96 in all participants (100%; 17/17).5

 Product Labeling1